Fonetti and Dyslexia – Victoria’s Story

-We’re a family at Fonetti and it’s no secret that our brand was born because of a personal experience with dyslexia and a need to support a new generation struggling with the same battle.
+We’re a family at Fonetti and it’s no secret that our brand was born from personal experience with dyslexia and a need to support a new generation facing the same battle.

 From Wuthering Heights to heightened anxiety

 I felt embarrassed that I couldn’t control my reading, knowing I’d stumble and make mistakes.
 I was anxious and felt physically sick.
 My heart would pound and I’d begin to shake at just the thought of being chosen to read.
 I always hoped that I’d be given a short paragraph, so not prolong the agony.

 Outside of the classroom I wasn’t safe.
 Reading was still a huge hurdle for me – one I could conquer at my own pace but not under pressure.”

-Shamed by a 6-year-old
+Shamed by a 6-year-old:

-“I remember vividly being 16 and babysitting for a 6-year-old friend of the family.
+I remember vividly being 16 and babysitting for a 6-year-old friend of the family.
 She asked me to read her a bedtime story from one of her books.
 To be honest I didn’t think anything of it as she was only 6!
 However, I didn’t even get two pages into the story before she took the book off me and said:

 Fast-forward 30 years

 I do still struggle reading aloud but as an adult you know how to overcome it.
 I read everything clearly and correctly in my head but the pressure of reading aloud still means my speech is often lost in translation.

 So, he knows his way around technology with ease.
 He knows his phonics as well as his alphabet and is confident talking to me about words and vocabulary.

 Freedom to read with Fonetti

 Every child should be able to get lost in a world of words, taken on endless adventures and enjoy the escapism and excitement reading brings.

 For those of you that do not already know, Victoria & Ollie are my daughter and grandson and watching how they have coped with dyslexia over the two generations together with my understanding around how their challenges have made them feel at times was a big part of the motivation behind the creation of Fonetti in the first place.

-It is incredibly rewarding for me to actually see children that would struggle reading in conventional way enjoying reading with Fonetti and without a doubt it was an extremely touching moment for me the first time that a child said that Fonetti made them feel Brave!
+It is incredibly rewarding for me to actually see children that would struggle reading in conventional way enjoying reading with Fonetti and without a doubt it was an extremely touching moment for me the first time that a child said that Fonetti made them feel brave!